 According to McKinsey’s report, the definitions in the area are the following:

-That the terms are so often confused indicates how integral virtual healthcare is to telehealth delivery.
+That the terms are so often confused indicates how integral virtual health solutions are to telehealth delivery.
 Either way, demand is growing for a means to avoid the expense, burden and time spent traveling to and from clinics or doctor’s offices.
 And in rural areas struggling to attract physicians and practitioners at all, eliminating the need for transportation isn’t just a matter of convenience but also of basic access — especially for those unable to drive.

 However, challenges remain.
 Our research indicates providers’ concerns about telehealth include security, workflow integration, effectiveness compared with in-person visits, and the future for reimbursement.
 Similarly, there is a gap between consumers’ interest in telehealth (76 percent) and actual usage (46 percent).
 Factors such as lack of awareness of telehealth offerings, education on types of care needs that could be met virtually, and understanding of insurance coverage are some of the drivers of this gap.